-Note: A dedicated winter tyre often has a lower speed rating than the original equipment tyre, and the vehicle must; therefore, be driven within the speed limitation of the tyre.
-Consult your Dealer/Authorised Repairer for further information.
-In markets that require a tyres maximum speed label to be fitted, the tyre's maximum speed label should be placed within the driver's field of vision.
-These can be obtained from the tyre dealer.
+Note: A dedicated winter tyre often has a lower speed rating than the original equipment tyre, and the vehicle must therefore be driven within the speed limitation of the tyre.
+Consult your Jaguar/Land Rover dealer for further information.
+In markets that require a tyre's maximum speed label to be fitted, the tyre's maximum speed label should be placed within the driver's field of vision.
+This can be obtained from the tyre dealer.

-The tyre pressures indicated on the tyre information label are for use in all conditions on the original equipment tyres.
+The tyre pressures indicated on the tyre information label are for use in all conditions on the OE tyres.
 If a reduced speed rating tyre is fitted, the recommended pressures are only suitable for use below 160 km/h (100 mph).